leoisrael/leoisrael/README.md

 ### Hi there 👋

+🌱 I’m currently learning Javascript

+📫 How to reach me: israeljj2@gmail.com

+⚡ Fun fact: I become hacking at the age of 7

+👯<a href:"https://www.linkedin.com/in/israel-albuquerque-286049152/">My linkedin.</a>
 <!--
 **leoisrael/leoisrael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.